nledford/Pi-Hole-VPS-Tutorial/README.md

 Second we will need to adjust rules in `ufw` to allow **OpenVPN** to correctly route connections.
 This section covers Step 8 from [**DigitalOcean**'s guide to setting up OpenVPN on a VPS](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-16-04#step-8-adjust-the-server-networking-configuration).

-First, we will modify the `sysctl.conf` file to allow IP forwarding:
+We will start by modifying the `sysctl.conf` file to allow IP forwarding:

 ```shell
 sudo nano /etc/sysctl.conf